JacobDev1/xl-converter/README.md

 Powerful image converter for the latest formats with support for multithreading, drag 'n drop, and downscaling.

-Available for both Windows and Linux.
+Available for Windows and Linux.

 ![](misc/screenshots/screenshot_0.png)